Dustin McDaniel: Early life and education

 Dustin McDaniel was born in Fayetteville, Arkansas.
 He is the oldest son of Bobby McDaniel and Melody Gammon Konnerth.
-McDaniel has one sibling, Brett Anthony McDaniel, who is an attorney in Jonesboro, Arkansas.
-His father, Bobby, graduated from the University of Arkansas School of Law after Dustin was born.
+McDaniel has one sibling, Brett Anthony McDaniel, an attorney in Jonesboro, Arkansas.
+After Dustin was born, his father, Bobby, graduated from the University of Arkansas School of Law.
 Mike Beebe, the 45th Governor of Arkansas, was a fellow law student and friend of the family.

-McDaniel attended Jonesboro Public Schools, graduating from Jonesboro High School in 1990.
+McDaniel attended Jonesboro, Arkansas Public Schools, graduating from Jonesboro High School in 1990.
 He attended the University of Arkansas at Fayetteville, where he was a student at the Sam M. Walton College of Business.
 He is a member of the Xi Chapter Kappa Sigma fraternity and the President of the Interfraternity Council.
-He graduated with a Bachelor's of Science in Public Administration in 1994.
+He graduated with a Bachelor of Science in Public Administration in 1994.

 In 1996, McDaniel enrolled at the University of Arkansas at Little Rock's William H. Bowen School of Law.
-During his time at Bowen, he was elected Honor Council Prosecutor and served as Assistant Articles Editor for the UALR Law Review.
+He was elected Honor Council Prosecutor at Bowen and served as Assistant Articles Editor for the UALR Law Review.
 After two and a half years, he graduated cum laude with his Juris Doctor in January 1999.
 McDaniel continues to serve on the law school's Dean's Advisory Council.

 Career

 Jonesboro Police Department

 After college, McDaniel joined the Jonesboro Police Department (JPD) in Jonesboro, Arkansas.
 He attended the Arkansas Law Enforcement Training Academy (ALETA) in Camden, Arkansas.
 He is a graduate of ALETA Class 94-D. He served as a full-time patrolman with JPD from 1994 to 1996.
 From 1996 to 2000, he served as a part-time uniformed officer while attending law school.
-From 2000 to present, McDaniel has been assigned to the Department's Training Division as a Part-Time Category II member of the force.
+From 2000 to 2017, McDaniel was assigned to the Department's Training Division as a Part-Time Category II member of the force.
+He has served as a part-time volunteer deputy to the Poinsett County Sheriff’s Department from 2017 to the present.

-In 1998, a mass school shooting in Jonesboro, Arkansas at Westside Middle School killed 4 students and 1 teacher and wounded 10 other students.
+In 1998, a mass shooting occurred at Westside Middle School, killing four students and one teacher and wounding ten other students.
 McDaniel saw the news breaking on CNN and drove to Jonesboro to report for duty and go to the scene.
 He spoke of it often in his public life.
 McDaniel's father, Bobby McDaniel, filed suit on behalf of the families of the dead against the shooters and the manufacturers of the firearms used.
-The suit was filed before Dustin McDaniel had a law license, but nonetheless it was used by former Senator Gunner DeLay in 2006 as evidence of McDaniel's lack of trustworthiness on Second Amendment Issues.
-McDaniel fought back by touting his law enforcement background and that he was an avid hunter.
-In 2017, the families were awarded an uncollectible judgment of $150 million against Andrew Golden and Mitchell Johnson.
+The suit was filed before Dustin McDaniel had a law license.
+Still, it was used by former Senator Gunner DeLay in 2006 as evidence of McDaniel's lack of trustworthiness on Second Amendment Issues.
+McDaniel fought back by touting his law enforcement background and being an avid hunter.
+In 2017, the families were awarded an uncollectible judgment of $150 million against perpetrators Mitchell Johnson and Andrew Golden.